 Make sure I have fun, not get burned out, and get faster.

 I recently returned from serving a two year mission for the Church of Jesus Christ of Latter-day Saints in Ghana.
-I gained 30 lbs. during the service, but I lost 10 of those before I returned home.
+I gained 30 lbs. during the service and came back out of shape.
 I graduated from Sky View High School in Smithfield, Utah.
 I currently run for Brigham Young University in Provo, Utah.

 About 8.5 miles.
 Ran up Birch Canyon to the 3rd gate through Smithfield Canyon.
 I was going time it, but my calves were super tired, so I just kinda went off feel and distance.
 I think yesterday's run took more out of me than I expected.